metabrainz/acousticbrainz-server/docs/similarity.rst

 More can be read about indices and contributing to similarity work in the `developer reference`_.

+Evaluation
+^^^^^^^^^^

+The similarity engine is an ongoing project, and its results are still largely experimental.
+While we tune different index parameters (described in the `developer reference`_), we'd like to gather feedback from the community.

+As such, we've made an evaluation available to the public.
+When viewing the summary data for a recording, you may access similar recordings organized by metric.
+Recordings are organized from most similar to least similar.
+Alongside the list of the most similar recordings, you may provide input:

+- Rate whether the recording should be higher or lower on the list of similarity, or whether this result seems accurate.
+- Provide additional suggestions related to a specific similar recording, or in general.

+Feel free to provide as much or as little feedback as you wish when browsing.
+We appreciate your help in improving similarity at AcousticBrainz!

 .. _API endpoints: https://acousticbrainz.readthedocs.io/api.html
 .. _Annoy: https://github.com/spotify/annoy